franknowinski/workout-tracker/NOTES.md

 3. Routes - Did I set up the destroy routes correctly?

 4. Did I set up the instance methods in the Exercise model right?
-(Could I use muscle_group_id?)

 5. Do I need all the default Devise macros?